Corgibyte/factory/README.md

 By Hannah Young

-A simple web application to allow a salon owner to manage their stylists and clients.
+A simple web application to allow Dr. Sillystringz, the acclaimed sillygineer, to manage their factory's machines and engineers.

 ### Technologies Used